kasunvimarshana/CollectPay/backend/README.md

-# TrackVault Backend API
+# Collectix Backend

-Laravel 11 backend API for the TrackVault Data Collection and Payment Management System.
+Laravel-based backend for the Data Collection and Payment Management System.

-## Overview

-This backend provides a RESTful API for managing:
-- Users with role-based access control (Admin, Collector, Finance)
-- Suppliers with detailed profiles
-- Products with versioned rates and multi-unit support
-- Collections with automated rate application
-- Payments with automated calculations

-## Features

-- **Authentication**: Laravel Sanctum token-based authentication
-- **Authorization**: Role-based (RBAC) and attribute-based (ABAC) access control
-- **Data Integrity**: Version-based concurrency control to prevent conflicts
-- **Multi-unit Support**: Handle quantities in different units (kg, g, liters, etc.)
-- **Rate Versioning**: Historical rate preservation with automatic application
-- **Automated Calculations**: Automatic payment calculations based on collections and rates
-- **Audit Trail**: Soft deletes and version tracking for all entities

-## Prerequisites
+## Requirements

 - PHP 8.2 or higher
 - Composer
-- SQLite (default) or MySQL/PostgreSQL
+- MySQL 8.0 or PostgreSQL 13+
+- Laravel 11.x

 ## Installation